Pluus: Name

 The name of the group came from the combination of the words "plus" and "us" which means that PLUUS and its fandom are together in this journey from the start and will continue to stick together for a long time and that the boys will be here to add good things in their life.
 Their official greeting is “Always… Plus Us!
 We are Pluus!”

 Members

-The group consists of five members.
+The group consists of six members.
 Pluus lacks predetermined positions, with the role of leader being placed in rotation among members.